About the study

 Our study will:

-• Evaluate the effectiveness and cost-effectiveness of the intervention
+• Evaluate the effectiveness and cost-effectiveness of an intervention that improves oral care in hospitalised patients

 • Develop educational and digital resources and evaluate these as part of the trial

-• Estimate excess length of stay in hospital associated with HAP
+• Estimate excess length of stay in hospital associated with NV-HAP

-• Describe the patient’s experience of a having a HAP
+• Describe the patient’s experience of a having a NV-HAP

 • Understand the clinician’s experience of implementing the intervention

-• Assess the impact of HAP on quality of life
+• Assess the impact of NV-HAP on quality of life

 The study phases